 - Having a variety of life experiences (not necessarily career oriented, just richness of experience).

 - Different experiences allow young people to build resilience and understand themselves better.
 This is good infrastructure for career choosing.

-Here are ideas:
+Here are ideas to explore:

 - Watching movies or television shows that show people doing various careers (see list of suggestions below)